bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 - Where is Pamela?

 * She is next door.
-She is in her coffice, sir.
+She is in her office, sir.

 - Can she type this letter for me?
 Ask her please.